sehlen-bsi/botan-docs/docs/cryptodoc/src/07_rng.rst

    extracts ``output.size()`` random bytes from the random number generator and writes them into ``output``.
--  ``randomize_with_ts_input(output)``: First refreshes the random number generator's entropy pool with a 32 byte additional input consisting of a 64 bit high-resolution timestamp, the 32 bit process ID and, if the System_RNG is available, 160 bits from the System_RNG (see the detailed description in the :ref:`HMAC_DRBG <rng/hmac_drbg>` section).
+-  ``randomize_with_ts_input(output)``: First refreshes the random number generator's entropy pool with a system specific additional input of at most 128 bits.
+If the System_RNG is available, the additional input consists of 128 bits from the System_RNG; otherwise it is derived from a 64 bit high-resolution timestamp and the 32 bit process ID (see the detailed description in the :ref:`HMAC_DRBG <rng/hmac_drbg>` section).
 It then extracts ``output.size()`` random bytes from the random number generator and writes them into ``output``.
 -  ``reseed_from_sources(entropy_sources, poll_bits)``: Polls the
    ``entropy_sources`` for up to ``poll_bits`` bits of entropy, whereby each polled source adds its entropy to this random number generator